joelhay/joelhay/_posts/2019-08-26-Ventilators-Are-Not-The-Right-Medicine-For-These-Patients.md

 ---
 layout: post
-title: Ventilators are not the right medicine for these patients.
+title: Ventilators Are Not the Right Medicine For These Patients
-description: Ventilators are not the right medicine for these patients.
+description: Ventilators Are Not the Right Medicine For These Patients
 image:
 tags: COVID-19
 comments: true